Why Art

-When I was 7, while friends were playing ball, I was making small sculptures like Alexander Calder’s.
-By age 12 I could listen to experts explaining modern art and remain polite even when thinking they were saying bullshit.
-Forty years later I discovered peace poles, which are monuments to peace.
+My parents noted my interest in Modern Art and began taking me to gallery openings.
+Much of it was fascinating, but by age 12, I could listen to experts explaining a piece and remain polite even when thinking that what they were saying was bullshit.
+Decades later, I discovered peace poles, which are monuments to peace.
 No one was making large ones for institutions.
-So, I did with stainless, copper, limestone, etc. But after hundreds placed in parks, on campuses and in church yards, my hands wore out.
-I now make lighter weight and less physically demanding work like paintless paintings made out of metal with designs and colors created with fire, acid, plating, and shaping (okay, more demanding than paint, but less demanding than making monuments) as well as stainless disks that look three dimensional, various kinds of sculptures, the rare figurative silhouette on aluminum, etc.
+So, I did with stainless, copper, limestone, etc. But after placing hundreds in parks, on campuses, and in church yards, my hands wore out.
+I now make lighter weight and less physically demanding work like paintless paintings made out of metal with designs and colors created with fire, acid, plating, and shaping (okay, more demanding than paint, but less demanding than monuments) as well as stainless disks that look three dimensional, various kinds of sculptures, the rare figurative silhouette (sometimes on aluminum), etc.

 ”An artist cannot talk about his art any more than a plant can discuss horticulture.” – Jean Cocteau